-What are examples of assessments as learning that could be used in Workplace and Apprenticeship Mathematics 20 and what would be the purpose of those assessments?
-Assessment of learning involves teachers' use of evidence of student learning to make judgements about student achievement and:
+Assessment of learning involves teachers' use of evidence of student learning to make judgements about student achievement, and:

-- provides opportunity to report evidence of achievement related to curricular outcomes - · occurs at the end of a learning cycle, using a variety of tools - provides the foundation for discussion on placement or promotion.
+- provides an opportunity to report evidence of achievement related to curricular outcomes - occurs at the end of a learning cycle using a variety of tools - provides the foundation for discussion on placement or promotion.

-In mathematics, students need to be regularly engaged in assessment as learning.
-The various types of assessments should flow from the learning tasks and provide direct feedback to the students regarding their progress in attaining the desired learnings as well as opportunities for the students to set and assess personal learning goals related to the content of Workplace and Apprenticeship Mathematics 20.
+In mathematics, students need to be engaged regularly in assessment as learning.
+The various types of assessments should flow from the learning tasks and provide direct feedback to the students regarding their progress in attaining the desired learnings as well as opportunities for them to set and assess personal learning goals related to the content of Workplace and Apprenticeship Mathematics 30.

 Assessment should become a routine part of the ongoing classroom activity rather than an interruption.
-(NCTM, 2000, p.
-23)